-Tamiami, Alligators and Art – The Everglades Trail – A Backroad Florida Adventure
+Alligators, Art and the Tamiami Trail – The Everglades Trail – A Backroad Florida Day Trip Adventure

 Traveling east while leaving Naples, Florida, you arrive at Carnestown, a crossroads of Rt.
 41 and state road 29.
 Rt.
-29 south travels to Everglades City., one of the last frontiers in the Everglades.
+29 south travels to Everglades City, one of the last frontiers in the Everglades.
 For our adventure, stay on Rt.
 41 that begins a journey through Florida backcountry.
 Along the way, the first village is Ochopee with the smallest Post Office in the country.
 This little one-room post office is about the size of an outhouse!
-It is a tourist attraction.
+It is a tourist attraction ready for a photograph!

 This little area, Ochopee, was nothing more than a tomato farm over a hundred years ago.
 The population grew until the government started buying property as part of a movement to preserve the Everglades.

 At about mile marker 53, keep an eye out for a road called Loop Road.
 We have written about this true alligator heaven.
 Read about how this Loop Road cuts through an area we only recommend with certain preparations.
 A Loop Road backroads Florida adventure is not for the meek or someone who is adverse to the “swamp angels”.
-Make Loop Road a bucket list Florida backroads adventure.
+Add Loop Road to your bucket list of Florida day trips.

-You can’t travel the Trail without encountering the villages, art and attractions of the Miccosukee Indians.
+You can’t travel the Trail without encountering the villages, art, and attractions of the Miccosukee Indians.
 This native American tribe is an offshoot of the Seminole Indians.
 The Seminoles aligned themselves with the British in the Revolutionary War.
 The new Americans persecuted the Seminoles and drove most of them into reservations in the west.
-Some refused to leave Florida and migrated to south Florida and the Everglades where they were hard to find.
-They became the Miccosukee Indians named after a village burned by Andrew Jackson in the early 1800’s.

 The Miccosukee have been granted their territory in the Everglades called The Miccosukee Nation.
 Besides government assistance, they have their own governing authority.
 The Miccosukee have a large retail presence along I-75 with rest stops, visitor shops and exhibitions.